mihaigalos/miniboot/README.md

 Export the hex file of the application (the one you want to transfer to the I2C memory) to binary before continuing:

-`avr-objcopy.exe -I ihex application.hex -O binary application.bin`
+`avr-objcopy -I ihex application.hex -O binary application.bin`

 ## Send it!